ChanBos/Shopping-Cart/README.md

 ### Usage Instructions

+Please see below a detailed explanation on how to make use of the shopping cart (mentioned elements and actions are indicated with a red box):

 1. Add products to the cart from either the product pages (click on "More Details" button) or from the "Catalogue" page (click on "Add to Cart" button).
 An alert will confirm that the item has been added to the cart, as well as show the new total.

-2. Click on the cart icon at the top-right corner of the page.
+2. Click on the cart icon at the top-right corner of the page to access the "Shopping Cart" page.
 Note that the number increases and decreases as per the items in the cart.

 3. Increase or decrease the amount per product under the "Quantity" section, by clicking the arrows at the top (increase) or at the bottom (decrease) of the number.
 The total will be updated accordingly.